fleetoise/hold-it.lol-fresh-mirror/README.md

 Known bug warnings (as of v0.7.1 beta):

-- Due to the way the extension loads, spectating breaks some UI elements if you join after spectating; you'll be prompted to reload and join without spectating.
+- Due to the way the extension loads, spectating breaks some UI elements; you'll be prompted to reload and join without spectating.